GIC to buy 9% of Indonesia's Bank Jago to tap digital banking business

 Bank Jago has pledged to take a consumer-centric approach, Ms Anika said, adding that a digital bank provides customised banking.

 "In the past, customers would adjust to bank products on offer.
 But banks must now adjust to the customers.
 How do customers want to do it?
 That's the way the bank should do it.
-Banks now follow the customers, not the other way around," Ms Anika said.
+Banks now follow the customers, not the other way around," she said.